francinehahn/employee-participation-backend/README.md

 - Signup OK!!!!!!!!!!!
 - Login OK!!!!!!!!!
 - Get Account Info OK!!!!!!!!
-- Get All Employees: filter active or inactive
+- Get All Employees: filter active or inactive OK!!!!!!!!
 - Get All Projects
 - Register an Employee OK!!!!!!!!
 - Register a Project OK!!!!!!!!
-- Add Employee to a Project !!!!!!
+- Add Employee to a Project OK!!!!!!!!
 - Edit Employee participation in a project
 - Edit Project Info
 - Delete Account